civiform/docs/docs/contributor-guide/developer-guide/feature-flags.md

 ## Manual overrides

+Overrides are meant for evaluation and development purposes and not production usage.

+They and are done through the browser and apply to the current user session only.

 ### Enable

-Overrides are meant for evaluation and development not production usage.
+To enable the ability to override all the following must be true:

 1. Enable `feature_flag_overrides_enabled` in the environment configuration.
-2. Use a dev or staging server
+2. Use a dev or staging server.
+3. Are a Global or Program admin.

 ### Access